Are you looking for the best things to do in Malta?

 During the festa, the local church is beautifully decorated and the statue of the patron saint is paraded through the streets.
 Ground fireworks are another important feature of the Maltese festa.

-The majority of festas take place during the summer months.
+The majority of festas take place from May till September.
 In fact, you can hear fireworks going off almost every night in summer.

 9. Walk around Cittadella